pumbaasdad/aws-account/README.md

 plans.

 Because changes in one workspace may be required before another workspace functions properly, it is likely that you will see plans fail.
 This is ok.
-After you successfully deploy the workspaces that were successfully planned, re-run the failed plans and they should succeed.
+After you successfully deploy the workspaces that were successfully planned, any workspaces that depend on that repository will be automatically re-planned.
+Because Terraform Cloud run triggers cannot create a loop, the `terraform-permissions` workspace will not be automatically planned after the `root` workspace is deployed.
+If the `root` workspace has a change that is required by `terraform-permissions`, you will have to queue the `terraform-permissions` plan manually.
+Due to the design of the system, this is less likely to happen than a change in the `terraform-permissions` workspace being needed by the `root` workspace.

 # Destroying Resources